 Mark joined Munger, Tolles & Olson in 2016 after serving as the Deputy Chief of Appeals at the U.S. Attorney’s Office for the Central District of California.
 During his seven-year tenure as a federal prosecutor, Mark worked on many of the U.S.A.O.’s highest profile matters, including the well-publicized dispute between Apple and the FBI regarding the unlocking of the iPhone belonging to one of the terrorists in the 2015 mass shooting in San Bernardino, California.
 In addition to arguing and trying numerous cases, he wrote and revised hundreds of appellate briefs, including successful petitions for rehearing and rehearing en banc.

 Mark has delivered lectures at the Supreme Court of Thailand and the U.S. Supreme Court, and he has taught appellate advocacy, cyberlaw and jury selection at the National Advocacy Center, the USC Gould School of Law, the Los Angeles U.S. Attorney’s Office and American Bar Association conferences.
 He currently serves as a Programming Co-Chair of the Appellate Division of the American Bar Association and regularly publishes and speaks about appellate advocacy and recent appellate decisions.

-In addition to his legal career, Mr. Yohalem is a prolific author and has written stories for eight award-winning computer games and has published dozens of short stories.
+Alongside his legal career, Mark is a prolific author.
+He has written stories for many award-winning computer games and has published dozens of short stories.
 He also penned two episodes of an animated children’s television show.